 The preparation of financial statements and related disclosures in conformity with generally accepted accounting principles in the United States of America ("U.S. GAAP") requires us to make judgments, assumptions, and estimates that affect the amounts reported in our condensed consolidated financial statements and accompanying notes.
-Note 1 of Notes to Consolidated Financial Statements in Company's 2021 Annual Report on Form 10-K filed on June 15, 2022 describes the significant accounting policies and methods used in the preparation of these financial statements.
-The accounting policies described therein are significantly affected by critical accounting estimates and include the accounting policies require significant judgments, assumptions, and estimates used in the preparation of the condensed consolidated financial statements, and actual results could differ materially from the amounts reported based on these policies.
-The Company has not made any changes in these critical accounting policies during the first three months of 2022.
+Note 1 of Notes to Consolidated Financial Statements in View's 2021 Annual Report on Form 10-K filed on June 15, 2022 describes the significant accounting policies and methods used in the preparation of these financial statements.
+The accounting policies described below are significantly affected by critical accounting estimates.
+Such accounting policies require significant judgments, assumptions, and estimates used in the preparation of the condensed consolidated financial statements, and actual results could differ materially from the amounts reported based on these policies.